Olon Süme

 Olon Süme (or Olon Süme-yin Tor) is an archaeological site in northern Darhan Muminggan United Banner of Baotou prefecture level city, Inner Mongolia, China.
-Since the 1930s the site has been identified as the northern capital of the medieval Ongut kings.
+Since the 1930s the site has been identified as a possible northern capital of the medieval Ongut kings.
 A collection of small artefacts from the site was exhibited and published in Japan in 2003.
 More recently the Chinese government has begun developing the site as a tourist destination.